 - Premium WordPress plugins have more features but are harder to use and can have a bigger toll on your website’s performance.

 - Free WordPress plugins are easier to use, can offer better performance but won’t get you far just like free WordPress themes.

 Free VS Premium Summary

 I don’t think that anyone expects free themes/plugins to offer more than their premium counterparts but still, they are free of charge and you know what they say – don’t look a gift horse in the mouth.
-So if you don’t plan on spending money, don’t need more features and aren’t looking to customize anything, then go for it.
+So if you don’t plan on spending money, don’t need more features, and aren’t looking to customize your WordPress theme, then go for it.

 However, if you’re running a business site or intend to run an online store (eCommerce), I highly recommend you purchase a premium theme/plugin instead.

 You’ll get advanced features, support, updates, creative design, and a lot more, which will allow you to fully control your site and customize its elements to your liking.
 Also, it is highly likely that your competition is already using premium themes/plugins, so if you want to get ahead, now you know what you need to do.

 Only you can decide which theme or plugin to get.
 Do your research and compare different versions to find out which one best fits your needs.
 Sometimes, free plugins/themes aren’t a bad choice but still, you won’t see any serious business using one.